-WIMS past and current presidents expressed the honor felt by members to have Chancellor Bernadette Gray-Little and her husband as guests at our Annual WIMS Dinner August 22, 2013.
+WIMS FY13 and FY14 presidents expressed the honor felt by members to have Chancellor Bernadette Gray-Little and her husband as guests at our Annual WIMS Dinner August 22, 2013.
+Ticket announcements soon for the upcoming Annual Dinner August 20, 2014.

 The KU Women in Medicine and Science (WIMS) infrastructure is comprised of the following groups, with member representatives from each of the three schools on campus along with trainee representatives and ex officio non-voting representatives and volunteers who serve as support for the organization.
 Officers are elected and terms begin July 1st each year.
 The president appoints committee chairs who serve during her term, and then each committee chair populates their committee before July 1st so they are ready to serve when the year begins.